 There are lots of obesity surgery procedures to the stomach or intestine that you can get to help you lose weight.
 There have been lots of studies that have found that this can help to put Type 2 diabetes into remission.

-Lots of people with Type 2 diabetes don’t take any medication, and they instead treat their diabetes by eating well and moving more.
+Lots of people with Type 2 diabetes don’t take any medication, and they instead treat their diabetes by eating well and moving more, our latest research DiRECT has even shown that weight loss can put T2 diabetes into remission.
 We have loads of information and advice that will help you live a healthy life.